zstreeter/zfiles/programs/README.md

 # Programs

-This directory will contain a running list of programs I get from the *apt* package manager.
-I'll create/update that list the next time I bring up a machine.
+This directory has a list of programs and a simple bash script that will install all of them.
+Note: this assumes root privileges.

 The rest of this README is dedicated to a few notes on setup for some of the programs I have to install from source.

-List of Programs (`sudo apt install -y program`)

-* fzf
-* bat

 ## Cool Icons